minnbanya/NLP-Project/aboutproject_README.md

 ## Acknowledgments

 We extend our heartfelt gratitude to our dedicated team for their unwavering support and guidance throughout the project.
 Their invaluable contributions have been instrumental in the development and testing of this project.
-We would also like to express our special thanks to Min, Wut Yee, Kyi, Puay and Nopawee for their exceptional efforts and commitment to ensuring the success of this endeavor.
+We would also like to express our special thanks to Minn, Wut Yee, Kyi, Puay and Nopawee for their exceptional efforts and commitment to ensuring the success of this endeavor.